-Donald Trump Has Made 10,000 False Or Misleading Claims In Office
+Donald Trump Has Made 10,000 False Or Misleading Claims In Office, According To Report

-Break out the bubbly – or don’t – because the president has reached a major milestone, according to The Washington Post.
-Since taking office, Donald Trump has told more than 10,000 false or misleading statements.
+Since taking office, Donald Trump has reached a major milestone by making more than 10,000 false or misleading statements, according to The Washington Post.

 The Washington Post’s Fact Checker database reveals that Trump made an average of eight misleading or false claims a day in his first 601 days in office, totaling 5,000 suspect statements during that time.
-It only took the president another 226 days to leap across the 10,000 milestone, which means that he ramped up his statements to nearly 23 claims a day in just 7 months.
+It only took the president another 226 days to leap across the 10,000 milestone, which means that he ramped up his statements to nearly 23 claims a day in just seven months.

 All told, the Fact Checker has identified 10,111 claims in 828 days in office as of April 27, 2019.

-Trump appears to be particularly misleading during rallies, interviews, and on Twitter, and his claims have been racking up at a higher rate in recent days.
-The president racked up an astounding 61 false or misleading claims on April 27 at a campaign rally.
-There was also an interview with Fox’s Sean Hannity on April 25 where he made 45 inaccurate claims in 45 minutes.
+According to the report, Trump appears to be particularly misleading during rallies, interviews, and on Twitter, and his claims have been racking up at a higher rate in recent days.
+The president racked up an astounding 61 supposedly false or misleading claims on April 27 at a campaign rally.
+There was also an interview with Fox’s Sean Hannity on April 25 where he made 45 inaccurate claims in 45 minutes, the report noted.
 Between April 25-27, Trump made 171 claims via Twitter that were misleading or false.

-Trump also made 8 misleading claims in 8 minutes while speaking with reporters on April 26, and 24 claims at the speech for the National Rifle Association.
+Purportedly, Trump also made eight misleading claims in eight minutes while speaking with reporters on April 26, and 24 claims at the speech for the National Rifle Association.

 So what do these myriad claims focus on?
-Trump largely makes false or misleading statements regarding immigration, which encompasses a fifth of his claims.
-A full 160 claims focused solely on Trump’s claims that his signature campaign issue of the wall along the U.S-Mexico border being built.
-In fact, the only construction along the border has been a small amount of bollard fencing and repairs to the existing wall.
+Trump largely makes seemingly false or misleading statements regarding immigration, which encompasses a fifth of his claims.
+A full 160 claims focused solely on his signature campaign issue of the wall along the U.S-Mexico border being built.
+Per the report, the only construction along the border has been a small amount of bollard fencing and repairs to the existing wall.

-Trump also inflates jobs numbers, claims responsibility for funding the Great Lakes Restoration Initiative, which his administration tried to eliminate, and for making the biggest tax cuts in history – a completely false claim.
+Trump also apparently inflates jobs numbers, claims responsibility for funding the Great Lakes Restoration Initiative, which his administration tried to eliminate, and for making the biggest tax cuts in history.

-He has also misled about the cost of immigration and immigration policies in the U.S., claimed that the Democrats’ Green New Deal would require every building in New York City to be replaced, and that Democrats support killing healthy babies that have been born.
+The Washington Post also maintains the president has not been accurate about the cost of immigration policies in the U.S., claimed that the Democrats’ Green New Deal would require every building in New York City to be replaced, and that Democrats support killing healthy babies that have been born.

 In the first 828 days of his presidency, Donald Trump has made more than 10,000 false or misleading statements, according to the Washington Post Fact Checker. https://t.co/39JXUFluqv pic.twitter.com/LF1VzC1uhR